app4mc-rover/rover-docs/docs/source/content/aglimg.rst

 Downloading the Image
 ==============================================================

-Download the 0.1.0 Image from `this link <https://owncloud.idial.institute/s/rZ1ULqVhX9CHjrl?path=%2F>`_.
+Download the 0.1.0 Image from `0.1.0 img link <https://owncloud.idial.institute/s/rZ1ULqVhX9CHjrl?path=%2F>`_.

-Download Etcher from `this link <https://etcher.io/>`_ and flash the image to the SD card.
+Download Etcher from `etcher link <https://etcher.io/>`_ and flash the image to the SD card.

 Configuration Steps (One Time Only per Local Computer)
 ==============================================================